rpratts1/express-user-api/README.md

 ## Project Overview

-This project is a beginner-friendly REST API built with Node.js and Express.
+This project is a lightweight REST API built with Node.js and Express.
 It supports full CRUD operations for users and stores user data in a local JSON file.

 The project demonstrates:
 - Express server setup